HaxeFoundation/hxcpp/docs/build_xml/Files.md

   <addTwice value="tue" />
   ```

 - *cache* - Use compiler cache for files in group.
+See [compile cache](../CompileCache.md) for more details.
   ```xml
   <cache value="true" project="name" asLibrary="true" />
   ```